-All of our \$76.7 million aggregate cash, cash equivalents and marketable securities at December 31, 2023 were held in the U.S.
+All of our \$60.8 million aggregate cash and cash equivalents at December 31, 2024 were held in the U.S.

 We periodically evaluate our liquidity requirements, alternative uses of capital, capital needs and available resources in view of, among other things, our capital expenditure requirements, dividend policy and estimated future operating cash flows.
 As a result of this process, we have in the past and may in the future seek to raise additional capital, refinance or restructure indebtedness, issue additional securities, repurchase shares of our common stock, modify our dividend policy or take a combination of such steps to manage our liquidity and capital resources.
 In the normal course of business, we may review opportunities for acquisitions, joint ventures or other business combinations in the component products industry.
 In the event of any such transaction, we may consider using available cash, issuing additional equity securities or increasing our indebtedness or that of our subsidiaries.